This post may contain affiliate links.

 For exact ingredient amounts and instructions, see the full recipe card below.

 - Veal chops: I recommend bone-in veal rib chops or loin chops for the best flavor.
 Milk-fed veal is mild and tender, making it an excellent choice.
+If you like veal you also might like my Veal Piccata or my Veal Stuffed Shells.

 - Garlic: Freshly chopped garlic infuses the oil and flavors the meat beautifully.